 Marilyn Stokstad, Art History.
 (New Jersey, Pearson Education, 2005)

-National Gallery of Art website example narrative essay with dialogue
+National Gallery of Art website good argumentative essay topics college students

 The Getty Center www.getty.edu